Live Nasdaq Composite: Micron Lifts Market Boat Alongside Mixed Economic Signals

 Mixed Inflation Signals

 May’s Personal Consumption Expenditures (PCE) price index offered a measured dose of relief, with the Federal Reserve’s preferred inflation gauge rising 0.4% on the month, a tick below the 0.5% economists had penciled in.
-The headline index climbed 4.1% on an annual basis, landing in line with expectations and revisiting April 2023 highs.
+The headline index climbed 4.1% on an annual basis, landing in line with expectations while also revisiting April 2023 highs.

 This article will be updated throughout the day, so check back often for more daily updates.